North Harbour Rugby Premier 1: North Harbour Secondary Schools 1st XV Rugby

 Since 1985 the North Harbour secondary schools rugby competition has been run during the winter rugby season.
 The most successful school in this competition is Westlake Boys' High School who has won 17 championships since 1988.
 Westlake's closest rival is Rosmini College with 8 championships.
 Takapuna Grammar is the only school in this competition that won an Auckland Secondary schools 1st XV competition when they shared a championship with Auckland Grammar in 1941.

 The biggest rivalry in the competition is between Westlake Boys' High School and Rosmini College.
 Westlake Boys' High School is an all-boys state school located in the suburb of Forrest Hill, whilst Rosmini College is a state integrated catholic boys' school located slightly south in the suburb of Takapuna.
 The schools are located less than 2.1 km apart.
 The first known game between Westlake Boys and Rosmini took place in 1980 with Rosmini winning that day 18 points to 7.

 In recent seasons Manurewa High School (from Counties Manukau) and Whangarei Boys High school (from Northland) have joined the NHSS 1st XV competition.
 Whangarei Boys High School made the final for the first time in 2019 and lost to Westlake Boys'.

 The Woodhouse Shield is the NHSS rugby equivalent of the Ranfurly shield.
 The current holder of the shield is Westlake Boys' High School.

 The eight schools that currently compete in the NHSS 1st XV competition, and their number of championship wins, are:

-Westlake BHS (17), Rosmini College (8), Massey High School (6), Rangitoto College (2), Takapuna Grammar (2), Whangarei BHS (0), Manurewa High School (0).
+Westlake BHS (20), Rosmini College (8), Massey High School (6), Rangitoto College (2), Takapuna Grammar (2), Mahurangi College (0), Whangarei BHS (0), Orewa College (0).

-Over recent years, the number of participating teams in the 1A competition has dropped, with the following teams - bar the last two - now competing in the NHSS 1B competition alongside 2nd XV teams from Rosmini and Westlake Boys':
+As of 2025, the following Colleges/High Schools - now compete in the NHSS 1B competition alongside 2nd XV teams from Mahurangi, Massey, Orewa, Rangitoto, Rosmini and Westlake Boys':

-Birkenhead College, Northcote College, Long Bay College, Whangaparaoa College, Hato Petera College, Glenfield College.